-Despite Federal OSHA allowing BLLs as high as 50 $\mu$ g/dL and Michigan OSHA allowing BLLs as high as 30 $\mu$ g/dL, recommendations for medical management on lead exposed individuals begin at 3.5 $\mu$ g/dL and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often their main source of information (6) (See Appendix E).
+Regulations of occupational lead exposure at the federal level have not been updated in 40 years.
+The Michigan OSHA program, however, did revise and update their administrative rules and lowered acceptable blood lead levels in the workplace.
+The rules became effective December 11, 2018 (3).
+Despite Federal OSHA allowing BLLs as high as 50 $\mu$ g/dL and Michigan OSHA allowing BLLs as high as 30 $\mu$ g/dL, recommendations for medical management on lead exposed adults begins at 3.5 $\mu$ g/dL (Appendices A and B) and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often their main source of information for the healthcare providers who ordered the blood lead test (See Appendix E).
+Further work is needed to convince the five remaining laboratories, including the MDHHS lab, to lower their reference value for blood lead to 3.5 $\mu$ g/dL.